 Many whey proteins additionally differ in terms of their raw material origins.
 Whey Protein by foodspring is made of the milk produced by free range cows which mostly graze.
 That is how we are able to offer an exceptionally untainted and premium quality product.

-High-quality whey proteins don’t need any artificial sweeteners like aspartame or acesulfame-K. Instead, the use of plant-based sweeteners like extracts of the stevia plant are much more preferable.
+High-quality whey proteins don’t need any artificial sweeteners like aspartame or acesulfame-K. Steviol glycosides, purified extracts of the stevia plant, make the foodspring Whey Protein so delicately sweet.

 Biological value in comparison